AUBioInformatics22/MuscularDogstrophy/4_Variant_Call.md

   - Merge files containing selected variants using `bcftools merge`.
 - **[create_figures.R](scripts/create_figures.R):**
   - Generate a bar plot of coverage, including data from previous steps.

+#### Coverage

+The coverages from Step 1 were calculated for the raw whole genome.
+Compared to what was observed in the raw data coverage, the aligned chromosome coverage decreased, then further decreased after marking duplicates.
+However, when comparing the coverages calculated for all Chromosome X variants, the coverage increased significantly compared with the raw whole genome.
+For each sample, SNP coverage was higher than indels.
+Between samples, the first two samples (0001 and 0002) had coverages that were very similar.
+Sample 0005 had markedly higher coverage, and Sample 0006 had the highest coverage overall at all stages of processing (Table 1).

 ### Figures